shawa84326/SoundTransit/README.md

 The robot utilizes:

-- **Jetson Nano / Raspberry Pi**: For processing and controlling the robot's tasks and navigation.
+- **Jetson Orion AGX / Raspberry Pi**: For processing and controlling the robot's tasks and navigation.
 - **Cameras**: For object recognition and pathfinding.
 - **Motors and Wheels**: For mobility and precise control.
 - **Cleaning Mechanisms**: Suction and scrubbing tools integrated on the robot.